jsdelivrbot/Udemy_Development_Tutorials/Modern_React_with_Redux/reduxBasics_readme/reduxBasics_booklist.md

     </div>
 );
 ```
 and flip back to the browser and refresh, and click on a certain book.
+You will see stuff like the below returned:

+Title: Harry Potter
+Pages: 39